MonetDB/MonetDB/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Create a setting with minimal input for an external user to demonstrate him the buggy behavior.
+Create a setting with minimal input for an external user to demonstrate the buggy behavior.
 This includes the relevant part of the database schema description.
-Performance trace of the roque query (using the TRACE command)
+Performance trace of the rogue query (using the TRACE command)

 **Expected behavior**
 A clear and concise description of what you expected to happen.